PhazerTech/yolo-rtsp-security-cam/README.md

 # yolo-rtsp-security-cam
 Python RTSP security camera app with motion detection features that are based on image processing instead of a dedicated sensor.
 Also includes YOLO object detection so you can set it to record only specific things such as people, dogs, other animals or particular objects.
-All that's required is a camera and a PC with a GPU capable of running YOLO.
+All that's required is an RTSP camera and a PC with a GPU capable of running YOLO.

 ## Getting Started